Five Connection Tools That Will Transform Your Parenting

 Why Connection is the Key

 “Your child has a unique and wondrous mind.
-But to function well, her developing mind needs a sense of close connection with you as surely as she needs food, shelter, and sleep,” says Patty.
-“When your child feels close to you, her brain forms the neural pathways that allow her to learn, remember, and think…When she senses you’re on her side, she can learn, cooperate, and connect with others.”
+But to function well, their developing mind needs a sense of close connection with you as surely as they need food, shelter, and sleep,” says Patty.
+“When your child feels close to you, their brain forms the neural pathways that allow them to learn, remember, and think…When they sense you’re on their side, they can learn, cooperate, and connect with others.”

 Hand in Hand works with thousands of parents, teachers, and therapists across the globe to bring these life-changing tools to families.
-Now they appear for the first time in a complete parenting resource, in Patty's book Listen: Five Simple Tools To Meet Your Everyday Parenting Challenges.
-Written with co-Author Tosha Schore, herself raised with the tools and now a certified Hand in Hand Trainer, this practical guide has all parents need for a calmer, confident parenting approach.
+They also appear in a complete parenting resource, in Patty’s book Listen: Five Simple Tools To Meet Your Everyday Parenting Challenges.
+Written with co-author Tosha Schore, herself raised with the Tools and now a Certified Hand in Hand Trainer, this practical guide has all parents need for a calmer, confident parenting approach.

 Listen will help if you: